 A set of principles have been developed that respond to the key themes identified during the background review stage and which are consistent with the goals and vision relating to parking across Council's other strategic documents.
-Actions based on best-practice parking management techniques have been prepared to ensure that Council can meet the key objectives of this Strategy.
+Actions based on best-practice parking management techniques have been prepared to ensure that Council can meet the key objectives of this Strategy, under Heading 7 and 15.
+5.